 Is there any way to expedite the closing process?

 Due to the fact that you cannot close on a new home before it is built, one way to expedite the closing process is to consider a move-in ready home.
 MasterCraft offers move-in ready homes for those looking to reap the benefits of new construction without any of the scheduling that typically comes with new-home building.
 By choosing a MasterCraft move-in ready home, there is no waiting.
 Move-in ready homes make excellent second home options and are particularly great for those who prefer new-construction but don’t want to or cannot wait to move.
 To learn more about our move-in ready homes, visit here.
+In addition, MasterCraft has recently rolled out a new “Quick-Start” program that can shorten the time from contract to close.
+With a Quick-Start home, MasterCraft has selected the structural, electrical, and plumbing options for the home, but leaves the design and color selections for you to personalize.
+The home is ready to file for permit ahead of time, so you can easily trim 3 months off of the total time that you would normally experience when starting from scratch.

 How do I prepare for closing?

-Buyers can prepare for a closing by showing up to their new home about 90 minutes beforehand to do a final walk-thru and make sure the home is to their standards.
+Buyers can prepare for a closing by showing up to their new home about 60 to 90 minutes beforehand to do a final walk-thru and make sure the home is to their standards.
 In the event there are any items that were not able to be fixed before closing or pieces on backorder, they will be added to a “post-close item list,” which is essentially an IOU.
 After the final walk-thru is complete, the buyer can head straight to closing, sign all required documents, and receive the keys to their new home.

 What warranty and post-closing support does MasterCraft provide?